-RORY STEWART MP HELPS RAISE £7,000 FOR HOSPICE AT HOME
+RORY HELPS RAISE £7,000 FOR HOSPICE AT HOME

 Rory Stewart, MP for Penrith and The Border, on Friday 22nd helped to raise a staggering £7,000 for Carlisle and North Lakeland Hospice at Home, in an unusual ‘Meet the Artist’ event and auction at Netherby Hall, Longtown.